-- A = Number of units to be issued in the new sub-fund or the new unit class - B = Number of units in the original sub-fund or the original unit class - C = Redemption price per unit of the original sub-fund or the original unit class - D = Net asset value per unit of the new sub-fund or the new unit class - E = Exchange rate between the currencies of the two subfunds or two unit classes on the date of conversion
+- A = Number of units to be issued in the new sub-fund or the new unit class - B = Number of units in the original sub-fund or the original unit - C = Redemption price per unit of the original sub-fund or the original unit class - D = Net asset value per unit of the new sub-fund - E = Exchange rate between the currencies of the two subfunds or two unit classes on the date of conversion

-Should the calculation of the number of new units in the new sub-fund result in fractions of units, the figure is rounded down to the nearest whole number, unless the Board of Directors has approved the issue of fractions of units.
+Should the calculation of the number of new units in the new subfund result in fractions of units, the figure is rounded down to the nearest whole number, unless the Board of Directors has approved the issue of fractions of units.
 The investor will receive payment for the fractions at the redemption price.